opensearch-project/perftop/docs/DesignDoc.md

     <img src="../images/ArchitectureDiagram.png" alt="term" width="700">
 </p>

-PerfTop CLI is a front-end visualization tool for the Performance Analyzer plugin (PA) so that users can conveniently monitor Elasticsearch cluster performance in real-time.
+PerfTop CLI is a front-end visualization tool for the Performance Analyzer plugin (PA) so that users can conveniently monitor OpenSearch cluster performance in real-time.

 Its workflow entails each widget (1) making a GET request to the PA's REST API, (2) parsing the response, and (3) plotting the data.